 We have compiled a general guide to help make the final decision when choosing the type of vehicle you would like to choose and other necessary information to consider, additionally you can check out the official website for self-contained vehicles in New Zealand: NZMCA – New Zealand Motor Caravan Association

 If you are purchasing a licensed campervan or you plan on getting the vehicle certified independently, these are the minimum requirements that every self-contained campervan needs to meet before being certified:

-1. Fresh water tanks: 4 L per person per day (12 L per person minimum); eg. 24 litres is required for 2 people in a 3-day period.
+1. Fresh water tanks: 4 litres per person per day (12 litres per person minimum); e.g. 24 litres are required for 2 people in a 3-day period.

 2. Sink: via a smell trap/water trap connected to a water tight sealed waste water tank.

-4. Evacuation hose: (3m for fitted tanks) or long enough to connect to a sealed portable tank.
+4. Evacuation hose: At least 3 metres for fitted tanks or long enough to connect to a sealed portable tank.

 A portable toilet must be adequately restrained or secured when travelling.
 The portable toilet shall be usable within the motor caravan or caravan, including sufficient head and elbow room whenever required, even with the bed made up.